Celebrating a Cancerversary

 Many people’s journeys with cancer have, no doubt, included some very dark and difficult parts.
 Mine did.
 Celebrating doesn’t mean that you pretend those didn’t happen, or that there may not be difficult days ahead.
 But marking today plants a flag saying, another year has gone by and I’m still here and I’m grateful for that.
 And as long as I have breath in my lungs, I want to cling to hope, the desire for better days ahead, even if that seems remote or unlikely.

 It’s ok to acknowledge that you need hope, strength and peace for your future.
-As you know, everybody needs those three virtues, but people facing cancer are more atune to that fact.
+As you know, everybody needs those three virtues, but people facing cancer are more atune to this fact.

 No matter what you have faced or will face, honoring what you have been through will no doubt increase your joy and gratitude in the moment.